-By using this website, you consent to the collection, storage and use of your personal data by means of Google Analytics and Yandex.Metrica services.
+By using this website, you consent to the collection, storage and use of your personal data.
 If you do not agree to the conditions listed here in, you must refrain from further use of this website.

 Kirill Medvedev: Schools should be humane